AlirezaEbrahimkhani/design-patterns/README.md

-# Famous design patterns in javascript
+# Design patterns in Typescript

-Implementation of famous design patterns with javascript
+Implementation of design patterns with Typescript

-For run tests and see the result: `npm run test`